Get an Edge at the Casino by Knowing Which Games Have the Best Odds

 The Best and Worst Casino Games to Play If You Want to Win

-Some people go to a casino to have fun, and they play the games they like the most.
-But if you want to improve your chances of walking away with more money than you went in with, you need to get an edge.
+Some people go to a casino to have fun, and only want to play the games they like the most.
+But if you want to improve your chances of walking away with more money than you went in with, you need an edge.
 Before you sit down at a table, know which casino games have the best odds so that you can spend your money wisely.

 Before you start, know that none of the casino games have good odds for players.
-There's a reason why people say, "The house always wins."
-Every casino game is designed to give the house a better chance of winning, just some of them are more tilted than others.
+There's a reason for the phrase, "The house always wins."
+Every casino game is designed to give the house a better chance of winning, but some of them are more tilted than others.

 The Three Best Casino Games to Play

-That being said, here are the three best casino games to play if you want decent odds of winning money.
+Here are the three best casino games to play if you want decent odds of winning money:

 Blackjack is a simple card game with an element of skill to it.
-The odds of winning aren't too bad, either.
-You play against the dealer; more people can play at one time, but each is only trying to beat the dealer.
+The odds of winning aren't too bad.
+You play against the dealer; more people can play at one time, but each is only trying to beat the dealer, not each other.
 The person whose hand comes closest to 21 without going over (which is called a "bust") wins.